Aung San Suu Kyi: Personal life

 Aung San Suu Kyi's mother, Khin Kyi, gained prominence as a political figure in the newly formed Burmese government.
 She was appointed Burmese ambassador to India and Nepal in 1960, and Aung San Suu Kyi followed her there.
 She studied in the Convent of Jesus and Mary School in New Delhi, and graduated from Lady Shri Ram College, a constituent college of the University of Delhi in New Delhi, with a degree in politics in 1964.
 Suu Kyi continued her education at St Hugh's College, Oxford, obtaining a B.A. degree in Philosophy, Politics and Economics in 1967, graduating with a third-class degree that was promoted per tradition to an MA in 1968.
 After graduating, she lived in New York City with family friend Ma Than E, who was once a popular Burmese pop singer.
-She worked at the United Nations for three years, primarily on budget matters, writing daily to her future husband, Dr. Michael Aris.
-On 1 January 1972, Aung San Suu Kyi and Aris, a scholar of Tibetan culture and literature, living abroad in Bhutan, were married.
-The following year, she gave birth to their first son, Alexander Aris, in London; their second son, Kim, was born in 1977.
+She worked at the United Nations for three years, primarily on budget matters, writing daily to her future husband, Michael Aris.
+On 1 January 1972, Aung San Suu Kyi and Aris, a scholar of Tibetan culture and literature living in Bhutan, were married.
+The next year, she gave birth to their first son, Alexander Aris, in London; their second son, Kim Aris, was born in 1977.
 Between 1985 and 1987, Aung San Suu Kyi was working toward a Master of Philosophy degree in Burmese literature as a research student at the School of Oriental and African Studies (SOAS), University of London.
 She was elected as an Honorary Fellow of St Hugh's in 1990.
 For two years, she was a Fellow at the Indian Institute of Advanced Studies (IIAS) in Shimla, India.
 She also worked for the government of the Union of Burma.

 In 1988, Aung San Suu Kyi returned to Burma to tend for her ailing mother.
-Aris' visit in Christmas 1995 was the last time that he and Aung San Suu Kyi met, as she remained in Burma and the Burmese dictatorship denied him any further entry visas.
-Aris was diagnosed with prostate cancer in 1997 which was later found to be terminal.
-Despite appeals from prominent figures and organizations, including the United States, UN Secretary-General Kofi Annan and Pope John Paul II, the Burmese government would not grant Aris a visa, saying that they did not have the facilities to care for him, and instead urged Aung San Suu Kyi to leave the country to visit him.
-She was at that time temporarily free from house arrest but was unwilling to depart, fearing that she would be refused re-entry if she left, as she did not trust the military junta's assurance that she could return.
+Aris's visit on Christmas 1995 was the last time that he and Aung San Suu Kyi met, as she remained in Burma and the Burmese dictatorship denied him any further entry visas.
+In 1997, Aris was diagnosed with prostate cancer that was later found to be terminal.
+Despite appeals from prominent figures and organisations, including the United States, UN Secretary-General Kofi Annan and Pope John Paul II, the Burmese government did not grant Aris a visa, saying they did not have the facilities to care for him, and instead urged Aung San Suu Kyi to leave the country to visit him.
+She was at that time temporarily free from house arrest but unwilling to depart, fearing that she would be refused reentry if she left, not trusting the military junta's assurance that she could return.